 *Post contains affiliate links* for more information please read the disclaimer on the About Us page.

 How Can You Tell When A Baked Potato Is Fully Cooked?

 Let me tell you, a perfect baked potato is hard to beat.
 The outside golden and crisp; that is coated coarse sea salt. (because you will be eating the skin of course).
 When you pierce the crisp skin and your fork gives way to a soft, fluffy interior, you know that the potato is fully baked.

-Top the potato with butter, sour cream, salt, and pepper and it is just the most delectable side dish around.
+Top the potato with butter, sour cream, or Greek yogurt, salt, and pepper and it is just the most delectable side dish around.
 So easy and delicious. .

 Make the Perfect Baked Potatoes Every Time